Psychologist on the Central Coast

 No. You can self-refer by contacting MindSure Psychology directly or booking online.
 A GP Mental Health Treatment Plan is only required if you would like to claim Medicare rebates.

-My referral is addressed to another psychologist — is that okay?⌃
+My referral is addressed to another psychologist.
+Is that okay?⌃

-Yes — that's completely fine.
+Yes, that's completely fine.
 If you have a valid GP Mental Health Treatment Plan, you can attend sessions at MindSure Psychology and claim Medicare rebates, even if the referral is addressed to a different psychologist or practice.
 This is very common.

 How quickly can I get an appointment?⌃